 - Suspend on lid close, and resume when opened, work

 - USB-C appears to work (I don’t have any USB-C devices, but it worked with an USB-A adapter)

 On a full charge, I got approximately 6.5 hours of use.
 5.25 hours of regular use + 1.25 hours playing video games.

 Not surprisingly, playing video games on Steam eats up the battery quickly.
 If you aren’t playing games, or streaming a lot of HD video, I think you can get a lot more use.

-I couldn’t install Linux until I disabled UEFI and switched to Legacy Mode in the Bios.
+I couldn’t install Linux until I changed the SATA Operation to AHCI (instead of the default RAID) in the Bios.
 You can enter the bios by hitting F12 while the Dell logo is displayed during boot up.

 I also swapped the function keys by pressing Fn+Esc.
 By default, when you press F1 – F12 you get the secondary function.
 I prefer it the other way around.